adamstallard/grunt-vows-runner/README.md

 ##grunt-vows-runner

-An test-runner for vows using grunt.
+A test-runner for vows using grunt.

 ###Philosophy

-File/dir matching, file watching, coverage reporting, etc. should all be supplied by third-party tools where possible.
+File and directory matching, file watching, coverage reporting, etc. should be supplied by third-party tools where possible.
 Grunt is a great source of such third-party-tools.
 These are much more likely to continue development than the equivalent tools built into vows, since they are used by many other packages as well.

-Thus grunt-vows-runner is a replacement for the vows command-line runner.

 ###Additions